amitfin/retry/README.md

 #### `action` parameter (mandatory)

 The `action` parameter is the only mandatory parameter.
 It contains the name of the inner action.
 It supports templates.

-(`service` is the previous and obsolete parameter name but can still be used. `action` and `service` are mutually exclusive.
-One of them must be provided.)

 #### `retries` parameter (optional)